csae8092/posts/digital-edition-web-app/part-2-getting-started.md

 # Introduction

 In the second part of our tutorial we will install eXist-db, and create a ›plain vanilla‹ eXist-db web application using eXist-db’s built-in **Deployment Editor**.
 Then we will start customizing this standard web app to our needs.
-We will customize the code layout by adding new directories and documents as well as add some few lines of code to our application’s controller.xql which is the script responsible for processing the URLs typed in the browser while navigating/controlling our application.
+We will customize the code layout by adding new directories and documents as well as add some few lines of code to our application’s controller.xql which is the script responsible for processing the URLs typed into the browser while navigating/controlling our application.
 These modifications do neither result in spectacular results, nor are they very exiting as it will mostly be copy-and-paste work.
 But this part of the tutorial will ease our further development and might give you some general (although very superficial) insights into the general mechanics of web applications.

 # Install eXist-db

-Since this is not an eXist-db tutorial, please consider [eXist-dbs documentation](http://exist-db.org/exist/apps/doc/quickstart.xml) for further information on installing and starting eXist-db.
+Since this is not an eXist-db tutorial, please consider the [eXist-db documentation](http://exist-db.org/exist/apps/doc/quickstart.xml) for further information on installing and starting eXist-db.
 Here, I will only describe the basic steps.
 To install and run eXist, you need a reasonably recent version of [Java](http://www.java.com/download).

-Browse to [eXist-db webpage](http://exist-db.org/) and download eXist-db.
-For this tutorial, I am using Version 3.0 which is for the time being considered as a ›release candidate‹ and not ›production ready‹ yet but stable enough to build our small digital editions application.
+Browse to the [eXist-db webpage](http://exist-db.org/) and download eXist-db.
+For this tutorial, I am using Version 3.0, which is for the time being considered as a ›release candidate‹ and not ›production ready‹ yet but stable enough to build our small digital editions application.
 The easiest way is to download the [eXist-db-setup-3.0.RC1.jar](https://bintray.com/artifact/download/existdb/releases/eXist-db-setup-3.0.RC1.jar) file, double click on the downloaded file and follow the installation instructions.
 The default settings are good enough, so just keep on clicking next.

 After a hopefully successful installation, start eXist-db.
-In case while installing you didn't check the option to create a shortcut in your start menu and/or desktop, browse to the directory you used to install eXist-db, look for a file named **start.jar**, and double click it.
+In case you didn't check the option to create a shortcut in your start menu and/or desktop while installing, browse to the directory you used to install eXist-db, look for a file named **start.jar**, and double-click it.
 You should see a loading screen and a small icon should be placed in your taskbar.
 A right mouse click opens a menu.
 Click on "Open Dashboard".
 Your favorite browser should open with the address [http://localhost:8080/exist/apps/dashboard/index.html](http://localhost:8080/exist/apps/dashboard/index.html).
 Alternatively you can also just follow this link.

 # Create an eXist-db standard Web App

 To quote the [eXist-db web page](http://exist-db.org/exist/apps/doc/development-starter.xml), eXist-db is
 > much more than just an XML database, eXist-db provides a complete platform for the development of rich web applications based on XML and related technologies (XQuery, XForms, XSLT, XHTML...).

 Thankfully eXist-db also provides a very comfortable entry point for creating new web applications.
-As described in detail [here](http://exist-db.org/exist/apps/doc/development-starter.xml), go the the [dashboard](http://localhost:8080/exist/apps/dashboard/index.html), open eXist-db xml editor [eXide](http://localhost:8080/exist/apps/eXide/index.html) and in its main menu select **Application/New Application** and start filling out the form provided by the ›Deployment Editor‹.
+As described in detail [here](http://exist-db.org/exist/apps/doc/development-starter.xml), go the the [dashboard](http://localhost:8080/exist/apps/dashboard/index.html), open eXist-db XML editor [eXide](http://localhost:8080/exist/apps/eXide/index.html) and in its main menu select **Application/New Application** and start filling out the form provided by the ›Deployment Editor‹.
 You might be asked to fill out a login form.
 In case you didn't change any settings while installing eXist-db, the default user is *admin* and the password field stays empty.

 ## Deployment Editor